nitagandhi/simple-demo/README.md

 # simple-demo
-This is simple repository for git and github training
+This is simple repository for git and github training.
+The file is now modified.